walshbr/introduction-to-text-analysis/conclusion/adapting.md

 Pulling updates?

-If we haven't covered something here or you run into problems,
+At this point you should have everything you need to edit the book as you see fit for your own needs.
+If we haven't covered something here or you run into problems, drop us a line in our [discussions forum](https://www.gitbook.com/book/bmw9t/introduction-to-text-analysis/discussions).